 “Had to shoot the sucker seven times before he died.”

 My surprise was genuine.
-The year old buck wouldn’t have weighed a hundred pounds on the hoof.
+The year and a half old buck wouldn’t have weighed a hundred pounds on the hoof.

 “Yep.
 Knocked him down with my first shot, but he got up and made it to the woodlot.
 Snuck up and put two more in him, but then he jumped the fence.
 I know the guy that owns that quarter section so I followed the deer onto his place and squeezed off another shot.
 Nearly took off his back leg with that one.
 The old Texas heart shot put him down but it still took two more shells at point blank range to finish him off.
 Toughest dang deer I’ve ever killed.”